snark87/vibe-coding-experiment/docs/python_coding_guidelines.md

 - Use [isort](https://pycqa.github.io/isort/) for organizing imports.
 - Configure your IDE to format code on save.
 - Use 4 spaces for indentation (no tabs).
+- **Note on line length**: We use Black's default line length of 88 characters.
+Make sure flake8 configuration matches this value to avoid conflicts between formatting tools (see Configuration section).

 ### Naming Conventions